*

 North Berwick Factfile

-Fred McLeod was educated at the Public School in North Berwick and in 1891 moved with his family from 23, Quality Street to the common stair at 98, High Street where Willie Anderson and his family also lived.
+Fred McLeod was educated in the Public School in North Berwick and in 1891 moved with his family from 23, Quality Street to the common stair at 98, High Street where Willie Anderson and his family also lived.
 The two teenagers would later contest many national golf tournaments in America.

 McLeod took part in an Anglo-American match at Wentworth in 1926 which developed into the Ryder Cup.